Knewton/Zoidberg/EXAMPLE.md

 pieces of chocolate owned by Sara = 8

 ### Sentence 2
-pieces of chocolate owned by Sara's mother - 4 pieces of chocolate owned by Sara + 4
+pieces of chocolate owned by Sara + 4

 ## Correct response